bvbohnen/X3_Customizer/README.md

  * Remove_Sound

       Removes a sound by writing an empty file in its place, based on the sound's id.
-If a non-empty file is already present in the 's' folder, it will be backed up.

 ***